 6. The Financial Planner Life Podcast

-The Financial Planner Life Podcast features guests who share their experiences of what it’s like to work in the financial services industry.
+The Financial Planner Life Podcast features guests who share their real-world experiences of what it’s like to work in the financial services industry.
 You might appreciate this channel’s format and content if you’re interested in a behind-the-scenes look at how other advisors build their businesses.
+For example, a recent video featured an investment banker who transitioned to a self-employed financial planner model.
 Along with financial planners, you’ll hear from paraplanners and back-office staff as they share their experiences in the industry.

 7. Codie Sanchez

-Codie Sanchez is the founder and CEO of Contrarian Thinking and the co-founder of Unconventional Acquisitions.
-Her YouTube channel boasts more than one million subscribers who eagerly tune in to hear her tips on growing income and building wealth.
-Sanchez’s channel isn’t geared toward advisors exclusively, but you may find it valuable if you’re interested in learning how to level up your productivity and earning potential.
+Codie Sanchez is the founder and CEO of Contrarian Thinking and a New York Times bestselling author.
+Her YouTube channel boasts more than two million subscribers who tune in to hear her tips on growing income and building wealth.
+Sanchez’s channel isn’t geared toward advisors exclusively, but you may find it valuable if you’re interested in learning more about the psychology of finance and what motivates investors’ financial decision-making.

 8. Mark J. Kohler